cnorm35/bridgetown-blog/src/_posts/create_qr_code_with_logo.md

 This post will walk through setting up a simple standalone QR with logo app.

-We'll be using mini magic and rqr code to create a png qr code, then create a composite image with the logo.
+We'll be using MiniMagick and RQRCode to create a PNG of the qr code, then create a composite image with the logo.

 ### Getting started

-The app is going to have a single model `QRCode`
+The app is going to have a single model `QRCode`.

 It will have a string field for the URL and 3 attached active storage images.

-3 might be a bit overkill but this will store the logo updloaded by a user, the QR code without the logo and finally the combined QR code image with the logo.
+3 might be a bit overkill but this will store the logo uploaded by a user, the QR code without the logo and finally the combined QR code image with the logo.

 Create a new Rails app with Tailwind by running the following command in your